The Doge's Palace Seen from San Giorgio Maggiore (Claude Monet)

-The Doge's Palace Seen from San Giorgio Maggiore is a 1908 painting by Claude Monet.
-It is currently in the collection of the Metropolitan Museum of Art.
-This painting, catalogued W1755, is one of six versions of this scene painted by Monet in 1908.
-Other versions are held by the Kunsthaus Zürich, and the Solomon R. Guggenheim Museum.
+The Doge's Palace Seen from San Giorgio Maggiore (in French: Le Palais Ducal vu de Saint-Georges Majeur) is a 1908 painting by Claude Monet that resides in the collection of the Metropolitan Museum of Art.
+The painting, catalogued W1755 in the Wildenstein catalogue raisonné, is one of a series of six versions of this scene painted by Monet in 1908.
+Other versions are held by the Kunsthaus Zürich and the Solomon R. Guggenheim Museum.

 Early history and creation

 Monet created this work during his visit to Venice in late 1908.
 He returned to his home in France with many paintings incomplete, and he took a few years to prepare 29 works for exhibition.
 In 1912 he held a successful show Claude Monet Venise at the gallery Bernheim-Jeune in Paris.

-Six of these paintings were created in order to capture the different light effects created throughout the day.
-Monet often made multiple copies of the same work of art; this process is better known as series painting.
+Six versions (W1751 to W1756) were created to capture the varied lighting throughout the day.
+Monet often made multiple copies of the same work of art, a process known as series painting.
 His series paintings originated in his early career when he and other impressionists became interested in en plein air and were inspired by the effects of changing light.

-The Doge's Palace was done later in his career after he had already established his artistic style, however this work is considered less successful because of the little time he spent in Venice and that he had to finish the series by memory later in Paris.
+The Doge's Palace was done later in his career after he had already established his artistic style, however this work is considered less successful because of the scant time he spent in Venice and because he had to finish the series by memory later in Paris.

 Description and interpretation

-The Doge's Palace is made with oil on canvas and its dimensions are 25 3/4 x 36 1/2 inches.
+The Doge's Palace is composed of oil on canvas and its dimensions are 25 3/4 x 36 1/2 inches.

 This work depicts the Doge's Palace, an iconic landmark of Venice and the historic seat of government of the Republic of Venice, along with buildings of the Riva degli Schiavoni waterfront.
-The scene is viewed from the island of San Giorgio Maggiore.
+The scene is viewed from the island of San Giorgio Maggiore across the Bacino di San Marco canal.
+Monet chose a viewpoint on the edge of the piazza in front of Palladio's famous abbey church (Abbazia di San Giorgio Maggiore).

 Later history and influence

-Although Monet spent little time in Venice, works that he started in Venice, such as The Doge's Palace, are some of his most highly regarded artworks.
+Although Monet spent little time in Venice, works that he started in Venice, such as The Doge's Palace, are some of his most highly regarded.
 These paintings capture his signature style and influence from the effervescent Venetian sunset.
-After this painting was exhibited in Paris in 1912 it went on to travel the world, and has now made a permanent home at the Metropolitan Museum of Art in New York, N.Y.
+After this painting was exhibited in Paris in 1912 it went on to travel the world, and has found its permanent home at the Metropolitan Museum of Art in New York, N.Y.